 4-H AMBASSADORS PROGRAM

-A 4-H Ambassador is an authorized representative of the Mississippi State University Extension Youth Development Program.
+A 4-H Ambassador is an authorized representative of the MSU Extension 4-H Youth Development Program.
 A 4-H Ambassador is a self-motivated, enthusiastic leader who promotes 4-H using the skills, knowledge, and leadership abilities acquired in 4-H with fellow members, area residents, community leaders, elected officials, and other young people.
 A 4-H Ambassador serves to strengthen the 4-H program through public relations.

 4-H Ambassadors are youth representatives for the state 4-H Youth Development Program.
 Outstanding young people with proven excellence in 4-H achievement and citizenship have the opportunity to become State 4-H Ambassadors.

-Being selected as an MSU-Extension 4-H Ambassador is an honor that carries great responsibility.
+Being selected as a 4-H Ambassador is an honor that carries great responsibility.
 Ambassadors serve as emcees, program facilitators, and members of county and state council committees.
-MSU-Extension 4-H Ambassadors are role models who uphold high standards in making the best better in their clubs, communities, country, and world.
+4-H Ambassadors are role models who uphold high standards in making the best better in their clubs, communities, country, and world.

 - Make 4-H more visible in the county and across the state of Mississippi.